open-telemetry/opentelemetry-ruby/exporter/jaeger/README.md

 Or, if you use [bundler][bundler-home], include `opentelemetry-sdk` in your `Gemfile`.

-Then, configure the SDK to use the Jaeger exporter as a span processor, and use the OpenTelemetry interfaces to produces traces and other information.
-Following is a basic example.
+Then, configure the SDK to use a Jaeger exporter as a span processor, and use the OpenTelemetry interfaces to produces traces and other information.
+Following is a basic example for the `AgentExporter`.

 ```ruby
 require 'opentelemetry/sdk'